Skip to navigation Skip to content

 • changes to the family pool

-• cease links when a parent, or persons deemed to be a parent for the PIT, leaves the family situation and is no longer regarded as a parent for the PIT
+• end links when a parent/guardian leaves the family situation and is no longer regarded as a PIT parent

-ABSTUDY recipients placed in state care (including supported accommodation, hostels, or boarding schools) and who do not have a parent or carer, will require a PIT link to be made to the organisation.
+ABSTUDY customers placed in State Care (including supported accommodation, hostels, or boarding schools) who do not have a parent or carer require a PIT link to be made to the organisation.
 To create the link, a dummy person record is required for the organisation.

-A dependent YA recipient may have an Indigenous student in their care who meets the eligibility criteria for Schooling A Award (ABT).
+A dependent YA customer may have an Indigenous student in their care who meets the eligibility criteria for Schooling A Award (ABT).

 Requirement for CRNs

 It is a requirement that all parents and dependent siblings are linked on the ABSTUDY or YA customer's record.
-In some cases a parent may not have received family assistance, a Social Security pension or benefit, or a child record was archived due to not being in use for a significant period of time.
+In some cases, a parent/guardian may not have received family assistance, a Social Security pension or benefit, or a child record was archived due to not being in use for a significant period of time.

 It is important to conduct a thorough search to locate the correct customer record before updating the customer's details, or to confirm that no record exists before adding a new record for the customer.